The factories in this isolated town of Notodden shut down in 1987, leaving nothing but silence where jobs had once been.

 "As Executive Producer of Bluestown Rising, my role is to ensure that this documentary becomes the classic and compelling tale of how the Blues saved the town of Notodden."

-Join Steven Van Zandt and his team for the premier screening of the Bluestown Rising documentary at the Notodden Blues Festival this coming August.
+Join Steven Van Zandt and his team for a special by-invitation-only Bluestown Rising documentary event at the Notodden Blues Festival in August.